Skip to content

 Meet Cara.

-“Therapy doesn't happen in the half-hour I'm with a family — it happens in the hundred small moments between.
+“Therapy doesn't happen in the half-hour I'm with a family.
+It happens in the hundred small moments between.
 My job is making sure those moments count.”

 M.Speech Path (La Trobe) Hanen trained AAC Literacy SPA member